 Mr. Mandel is employed as the Company's Chief Financial Officer pursuant to an employment agreement effective February 1, 2019.
 On March 11, 2020, the Compensation Committee also approved an increase in Mr. Mandel's annual base salary from \$300,000 to \$350,000.
 Mr. Mandel's employment agreement provides for an annual bonus of no less than 40% of his annual salary based on the achievement of Company and personal performance goals.
-The agreement provides that if Mr. Mandel's employment is terminated without cause, Mr. Mandel will be paid severance equal to (i) the greater of (A) the his base salary for the remainder of the term of his employment agreement and (B) twelve (12) months' base salary; (ii) the annual bonus for the year prior to the year in which the termination occurs, to the extent unpaid; (iii) the annual bonus for the year in which the termination occurs, based on actual performance and prorated based on the number of days in such year prior to the date of termination; (iv) base salary accrued through the date of termination; and (v) the additional vesting of any equity awards.
+The agreement provides that if Mr. Mandel's employment is terminated without cause, Mr. Mandel will be paid severance equal to (i) the greater of (A) the his base salary for the remainder of the term of his employment agreement and (B) twelve (12) months' base salary; (ii) the annual bonus for the year prior to the year in which the termination occurs, to the extent unpaid; (iii) the annual bonus for the year in which the termination occurs, to the extent unpaid; (iii) the annual bonus for the year in which the termination occurs, to the extent unpaid; (iii) the annual bonus for the year in which the termination occurs, to the extent unpaid; (iii) the annual bonus for the year in which the termination occurs, based on actual performance and prorated based on the number of days in such year prior to the date of termination; (iv) base salary accrued through the date of termination; and (v) the additional vesting of any equity awards.
 Payment of the foregoing is conditioned on Mr. Mandel not being in violation of the agreement's restrictive covenant provisions at the time the payment becomes payable.